 In addition to justification of resources items of equipment above £138k (£115k ex VAT) require a two-page business case outlining the strategic need for the equipment and three quotations for each individual item.
-Please see Je-S help pages or www.ukri.org/files/funding/tcs/equipment-guidance-pdf/ for more information on meeting this requirement and the business case template.
+Please see Je-S help pages or Equipment guidance for more information on meeting this requirement and the business case template.